getsummer-ai/summer/app/services/summarize_article_service/prompt.md

 - Do NOT include things that look like promotion, sales materials, or materials not relevant to the article;

 - Make the summary short.
 The ideal length would be around 800 characters.
 Do NOT exceed 1200 characters.
 - Do NOT use lists and bullet points unless the original article has a clear list structure that must be followed to keep the summary consistent.
-In rare cases when using a list is necessary, keep the items short and make the majority of the summary in plain text before and/or after the list.
+In rare cases when using a list is necessary, keep the items short.
 - Make it good, it’s extremely important to our customers and business.
 - %{guidelines}